7MustafaAdelIbrahim/Eye-Blink-detection./README.md

 # Eye-Blink-detection.
 Real time eye blink detection using face detector and facial landmarks from Dlib package.

-What is eye blink exactly, and why does this happen?‎ Eye blinking is a suppressed process that involves the rapid closure and reopening ‎of the eyelid.
+## What is eye blink exactly, and why does this happen?‎

+Eye blinking is a suppressed process that involves the rapid closure and reopening ‎of the eyelid.
 Multiple muscles are involved in the blinking of the eyes.
-The ‎orbicularis oculi and levator palpebrae superioris are the two primary muscles ‎that regulate eye closure and opening.‎
-Blinking serves some important purposes, one of which is to moisten the corner of ‎an individual’s eye.
+The orbicularis oculi and levator palpebrae superioris are the two primary muscles ‎that regulate eye closure and opening.‎ Blinking serves some important purposes, one of which is to moisten the corner of ‎an individual’s eye.
 Additionally, it cleans the cornea of the eye when the ‎eyelashes are unable to catch all of the dust and debris that enter the eye.
 Everyone must blink to spread tears over the entire surface of the eyeball, and especially over the surface of the cornea.
-Blinking also performs as a reflex to ‎prevent foreign objects from entering the eye.‎
+Blinking also performs as a reflex to prevent foreign objects from entering the eye.‎

-How can we compute or detect eye blink? ‎
+## How can we compute or detect eye blink?
      Unlike traditional image processing methods for computing blinks ‎which ‎typically involve some combination of:‎

 •	Eye localization.‎
 •	Thresholding to find the whites of the eyes.‎
-•	Determining if the “white” region of the eyes disappears for a ‎period of ‎time (indicating a blink).‎ This approach has a lot of limitations, and not efficient.
+•	Determining if the “white” region of the eyes disappears for a ‎period of ‎time (indicating a blink).‎

+This approach has a lot of limitations, and not efficient.
 So, instead of this approach, to build our blink detector, we’ll be computing a ‎metric called the eye aspect ratio (EAR), introduced by Soukupová and Čech in ‎their 2016 paper, Real-Time Eye Blink Detection Using Facial Landmarks.
 The EAR is instead a much more elegant solution that involves a very simple ‎calculation based on the ratio of distances between facial landmarks of the eyes.
-This method for eye blink detection is fast, efficient, and easy to implement.‎ Steps involved:‎
+This method for eye blink detection is fast, efficient, and easy to implement.‎

+### Steps involved:‎
 •	Face detection to localize the face in the image.‎ Face detection is the first method that locates a human face and returns a ‎value in x, y, w, 1h (the face ROI) which is a rectangle.‎
 •	Detect the key facial landmark structures on the face ROI.